Gérard Biau: Career

-Career
+Research

 His work focuses on the study of the statistical properties of artificial intelligence algorithms: random forests, functional data analysis, gradient boosting, k-nearest neighbors algorithm, Generative Adversarial Networks, recurrent neural networks, and, more recently, physics-informed machine learning.

 He is one of the three authors of the teaching book Mathématiques et statistique pour les sciences de la nature, and co-author, with Luc Devroye, of the monograph Lectures on the Nearest Neighbor Method.